 - 1. Inform the A/R of fair hearing rights at application, renewal or redetermination. - 2.
 Send the timely notice or adequate notice to the A/R. - 3.
 Conduct a pre-hearing conference with the A/R, to discuss the proposed action once a fair hearing has been requested either verbally or in writing.
 Any action deemed necessary as a result of this conference must be taken immediately.
 A fair hearing must still be held unless the A/R withdraws the hearing request in writing as a result of the conference. - 4.
 Inform the A/R of free legal services including the name, address and phone number of the office. - 5.
 Explain continued benefits. - 6.
 Forward appeal request and case summary, including documentation and evidence to support the action taken, to the Appeals Unit within two working days. - 7.
-Make the case file including non-confidential medical information available for inspection by the A/R or his/her representative.
-Confidential medical and work program information from third parties must be protected from release unless it is the basis for the hearing.
+Make the case file available for inspection by the A/R or his/her representative provided that confidential information is protected from release.
 If essential to the hearing, this information may be subpoenaed.
 Provide a free copy to the A/R of the portions of the case file that are relevant to the hearing. - 8.
 Request the Appeals Unit to subpoen documents or witnesses, if necessary, at least 14 days in advance of the hearing. - 9.
 Call the Appeals Unit at the appropriate time to accommodate the scheduled conference call, if the A/R requested a telephone hearing.

-10. Represent DSS at the hearing
+10. Represent DSS at the hearing.